SkyLined/sl-firstboot/README.md

   4. disable the `sl-firststart` service,
   5. delete the `sl-firststart` service.

+If the payload script runs successfully, all changes made to the image by sl-firststart will be reverted.
+Any changes made to the image by the payload script will remain.
+The system will continue to boot normally.

-If the payload script fails, the remaining steps are not executed.
-This means the payload script will continue to be run every time the system boots.
-Once the payload script succeeds, the service and script are removed and will no longer be executed on start up.
+If the payload script fails, a root shell will be started to allow you to debug any issues.
+The changes to the boot partition will have been reverted but the `sl-firststart` service will still be enabled and the payload script still exists.
+The payload script will continue to be run every time the system boots.
+Once the payload script does succeed, the service and payload script are removed and will no longer be executed on start up.

 ### userconfig.service